percona/k8spxc-docs/docs/debug-logs.md

 # Check the Logs

 Logs provide valuable information.
-It makes sense to check the logs of the database Pods as well as the Operator Pod.
+It makes sense to check the logs of the database Pods and the Operator Pod.
 Following flags are helpful for checking the logs with the `kubectl logs` command:

 | Flag                          | Description                                                               |
 | ----------------------------- | ------------------------------------------------------------------------- |